 Stainless steel, another common etched metal comes in many different grades and is also favorable for the metal etching process whether used in marine and automobile, products or electronic devices.

 Chemical Etching Design Guidelines for Engineers

-- Compound Tooling: If you have more than one prototype and each design requires the same metal, thickness, and temper, then all parts can be processed on the same sheet as a minimum order, which is approximately 2-3 sheets.
+If you have more than one prototype that requires the same metal type, thickness, and temper, then all the parts can be processed on the same sheet as a minimum order, which is approximately 2-3 sheets.

-We only etch 2 Dimensional parts in sheets.
+We only etch 2-dimensional parts in metal sheets.
 Forming is a secondary operation that we offer.
-Etching can't be performed on a plated sheet of metal or on an existing part.
+Etching can't be performed on a plated sheet of metal or on an existing single part.

 No matter the industry or application, the etching process is beneficial for all types of flat parts from blanks to parts with more intricate designs.
 We can take your part from the prototyping stage all the way to full production.
 Here are some of the most common and economical parts that we etch.